12AT7

 12AT7 with gold pins

-Radio Shack "Realistic" brand tubes also had gold plated pins.
-Realistic tubes cost more, but were "guaranteed for life."
+Radio Shack Realistic "Lifetime" brand tubes also had gold plated pins.
+"Lifetime" tubes cost more, but were "guaranteed for life."
 For example, in 1970 a 12AT7 from Lafayette was $1.44.
 A Radio Shack "Lifetime" tube was $2.19, but if it went bad you got a replacement for free.
 That sounds like a good deal, but the guarantee didn't mean Radio Shack would replace the tube forever.
+The length of the guarantee wasn't for the length of YOUR life, and if the tube went bad, it's life was over.
+So whose life was it guaranteed for?

 Guaranteed For Life